mmark-md/mmark/README.md

 4. See [differences in inline parsing](#differences-in-inline-parsing).

-## MMark and Common Mark
+## MMark and CommonMark

-MMark mostly tries to follow the Common Mark specification as given here:
+MMark mostly tries to follow the CommonMark specification as given here:

 https://spec.commonmark.org/0.28/